 Staying Legal in the US

-Here is a list of recommendations for staying in good status or legal in the United States:
+Here is a list of recommendations for staying in good status in the United States:

 - Attend the school that is noted on the visa and I-20.

 - Keep all employment legal.

 - Keep the passport valid at all times.